sumanjs/suman/README.md

 Suman is designed for powerful and full-featured testing of integrated and asynchronous networked systems, and is not currently intended to be used for front-end testing.
 (Your backend testing framework and front-end testing framework should probably be different if you want them both to be powerful and full-featured).
-This library gives you features for backend testing that are not available in other testing frameworks since this library is not constained by the requirement that it must run in the browser.</i>
+This library gives you features for backend testing that are not available in other testing frameworks since this library is not constained by the requirement that it must run in the browser.
+The bottom line is that all the problems with Mocha were fixed by this library.
+If you have a special question, concern or requirement don't hesitate to open an issue to see if Suman has you covered.</i>

 ---